NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Pre-releases/BetaDeploymentGuide.page.md

 topic: betadeploymentguide
 ---

-# Beta Deployment Guide
+# Beta deployment guide

 > ℹ️ **Important:** This page is intended as guidance for all parties involved in BaRS Beta deployments.
-For guidance on stable (V1.0 and above) deployments see [deploy](deploy).
+For guidance on stable (V1.0 and above) deployments see {{pagelink:deploy, text:deploy}}.

 BaRS Applications (the application of the standard to one or more use cases) are being developed following the agile methodology specified in the <a href="https://www.gov.uk/service-manual" target="_blank"> Government Digital Services (GDS) Service Manual</a>.
 The methodology specifies a <a href= https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works> Beta Phase </a> which is intended as an opportunity to test, learn and iterate the standard collaboratively, first with test, and then with real patient data.
 This is prior to the publication of a stable (V1.0 and above) version of the standard for widespread use.